$P_{tail}^{\alpha}$: a high resolution gamma/hadron and composition discriminant variable for Water-Cherenkov Detector cosmic-ray observatories: and composition discrimination

 \section{$\gamma / {\rm h}$ and composition discrimination}

-The good correlation between and $P_{\rm tail}^{\alpha}$ and $N_{\mu}$ reported in the previous section indicates that the effectiveness of both variables in $\gamma / {\rm h}$ and composition discrimination should be similar.
+The good correlation between $P_{\rm tail}^{\alpha}$ and $N_{\mu}$ reported in the previous section indicates that the effectiveness of both variables in $\gamma / {\rm h}$ and composition discrimination should be similar.

-The $P_{\rm tail}^{\alpha}$ distributions, as well as their cumulative distributions, are shown in Figure \ref{fig:g-p} for gamma showers (blue lines) with reconstructed energy $45\,{\rm TeV} \leq E_{\rm rec} \leq 104\,{\rm TeV}$ and proton showers (red lines) with similar energy at the ground, considering an array with $FF \simeq 12.5\%$.
-Within the statistics \footnote{$\mathcal{O}(10^3)$ events for proton showers.} proton rejection factors around $10^{3}$ are achieved at a gamma efficiency close to $90\%$.
+The $P_{\rm tail}^{\alpha}$ distributions, as well as their cumulative distributions, are shown in Figure \ref{fig:g-p} for gamma showers (blue lines) and proton showers (red lines) with reconstructed energy around $100\,{\rm TeV}$, considering an array with $FF \simeq 12.5\%$.
+Within the statistics \footnote{$\mathcal{O}(10^3)$ events for proton showers}, proton rejection factors better than $10^{3}$ are achieved at a gamma efficiency close to $90\%$.
+Such value can be compared to the hadron rejection factor achieved by LHAASO at $100\,{\rm TeV}$ through the ratio of the number of muons over the number of the electrons in the shower \cite{LHAASO:2024zug}, reportedly better than $1.5 \times 10^4$.
+Similarly, through the usage of the $PINCness$ parameter, the HAWC collaboration claims to reduce the fraction of gamma-ray showers mistakenly rejected to $\sim 4\%$ \cite{Abeysekara_2017}.

-The $P_{\rm tail}^{\alpha}$ distributions as well as their cumulative distributions are shown in Figure~\ref{fig:p-Fe} for proton showers (red lines) with reconstructed energy $47\,{\rm TeV} \leq E_{\rm rec} \leq 126\,{\rm TeV}$ and iron showers (green lines) with similar energy at the ground, considering an array with $FF \simeq 12.5\%$ .
-A good separation between the proton and the iron distributions was observed and quantified using the Figure Of Merit ($FOM$), defined as:
+The $P_{\rm tail}^{\alpha}$ distributions as well as their cumulative distributions are shown in Figure~\ref{fig:p-Fe} for proton showers (red lines) with reconstructed energy around $100\,{\rm TeV}$ and iron showers (green lines) with similar reconstructed energy at the ground, considering an array with $FF \simeq 12.5\%$.